 - Cover Coughs and Sneezes: Use a tissue or your elbow to cover your mouth and nose.

-- Stay Home if You’re Sick: If you feel sick, stay home to protect others.
+- Stay Home if You Are Sick: If you feel sick, stay home to protect others.

 Know the Symptoms

-Many respiratory illnesses have common symptoms such as fever, cough, sore throat, runny or stuffy nose, body aches, headache, chills, and fatigue.
-Identifying illnesses early helps ensure you receive the right medications to feel better faster and prevent serious complications.
-If you have a fever, cough, sore throat, body aches, fatigue, or congestion, contact a healthcare professional immediately to determine whether testing or treatment is appropriate.
+Many respiratory illnesses have common symptoms including fever, cough, sore throat, runny or stuffy nose, body aches, headache, chills, and tiredness.
+Identifying illnesses early helps ensure you receive the right treatment to feel better faster and prevent serious complications.
+If you have symptoms, contact a healthcare professional as soon as possible to determine whether testing or treatment is appropriate.

-Even with immunization, breakthrough infections can occur—and that’s where antiviral medicines play an essential role.
-Antivirals for flu or COVID work best when started within 48 hours of the first symptoms, but can still help if started later.
-Antivirals are available by prescription only—you cannot buy them over the counter so call a healthcare professional at the first sign of flu.
+Even with immunization, breakthrough infections can occur—and that’s where antiviral medications can play an essential role.
+Specific antivirals for flu or COVID-19 work best when started within 48 hours of the first symptoms, but may still help if started later.
+Antivirals are available by prescription only—you cannot buy them over the counter, so call a healthcare professional at the first sign of symptoms.

 Antivirals can help: